 - Programs must demonstrate valid and reliable methods to demonstrate compliance with the duty hour rules.
 New Innovations is strongly suggested as the method to monitor duty hours.

-- The GMEC will monitor compliance of programs via Internal Reviews, periodic resident surveys and interviews when needed.
+- The GMEC will monitor compliance of programs via Internal Reviews, periodic fellow surveys and interviews when needed.
 Aggregate duty hours violations will be monitored by the GME office using the New Innovations Dashboard function.

 For more information regarding duty hours, visit the ACGME website.